bigin/Scriptor/docs/hetzner-demo-deploy.md

 ### Non-goals

-- Production `scriptor-cms.dev` itself — that comes later, this is only the demo subdomain.
+- Production `scriptor-cms.dev` itself; that comes later, this is only the demo subdomain.
 - High availability, load balancing, multi-host.
 One box.
-- Database backup automation — covered by a manual cron job / rsync recipe, not infra-as-code.
+- Database backup automation: covered by a manual cron job / rsync recipe, not infra-as-code.
-- CI/CD push-to-deploy — manual SSH + git pull is the workflow.
+- CI/CD push-to-deploy: manual SSH + git pull is the workflow.

 ---